 The EU Parliament has voted in favour of binding CO2 limits for trucks.
 In their resolution, parliamentarians decided on stronger reduction targets than those proposed by the EU Commission.
-CO2 reduction targets are now binding for trucks with a 20 percent reduction by 2025 and 35 percent by 2030.
+Parliament wants CO2 reduction targets for trucks with a 20 percent reduction by 2025 and 35 percent by 2030.

 It is well known that a similarly strict target is likely for passenger cars in the European Union.
 According to the EU states, carbon dioxide emissions of new cars should also be reduced by 35 percent by 2030, with an interim target of 15 percent by 2025.
 However, here the proposed targets include “niche exceptions” for smaller manufacturers that produce 300,000 cars or less.
 These manufacturers will be exempt from the reduction rules, as was recently agreed by the EU environment ministers after tough negotiations.
 The final decision on these targets will soon be taken in negotiations between representatives of the Council, Commission and Parliament, the so-called trialogue.
 The outcome for passenger cars is still open.